particle-iot/local-communication-example/README.md

 IP address of your device or of the laptop that will run the server.
 How can the device and the server discover each other?

-In this example, we will register a Spark function to pass the server IP address to the device.
-Once we've established the local connection, we'll be able to control the device without the data going through the Spark Cloud.
+In this example, we will register a Particle function to pass the server IP address to the device.
+Once we've established the local connection, we'll be able to control the device without the data going through the Particle Cloud.

 FYI: The following example code is located here: [firmware.cpp](firmware.cpp)